maximMalofeev/ff_cpp/readme.md

 # ff_cpp

 Simple wrapper around ffmpeg.
-It made to simplyfy process of demuxing and decoding inputs.
-This library gives simple access to received AVPacket and decoded AVFrame
+I made this library to simplify the process of demuxing and decoding inputs.
+This library gives simple access to received AVPacket and decoded AVFrame.

 # Prerequires

 CMake 3.10
-Conan pacage manager
+Conan package manager
 C++17

 # Example of usage